bigskysoftware/htmx/www/docs.md

 Sometimes you might want to do nothing in the swap, but still perhaps trigger a client side event ([see below](#response-headers)).
 For this situation you can return a `204 - No Content` response code, and kutty will ignore the content of the response.

-In the event of an error response from the server (e.g. a 404 or a 501), kutty will trigger the [`responseError.kutty`](#events) event, which you can handle.
-In the event of a connection error, the `sendError.kutty` will be triggered.
+In the event of an error response from the server (e.g. a 404 or a 501), kutty will trigger the [`responseError.kutty`](/events#responseError.kutty) event, which you can handle.

+In the event of a connection error, the `sendError.kutty` event will be triggered.

 ### <a name="request-header"></a> [Request Headers](#request-headers)